-The final offer price for the Listing was HK\$0.30 per share, and the actual net proceeds from the Listing were approximately HK\$34.85 million, after deducting the listing-related expenses of approximately HK\$25.15 million (of which, approximately HK\$15.92 million and HK\$9.23 million are recognised in the consolidated statement of comprehensive income and the consolidated statement of changes in equity, respectively).
+The net proceeds from the Listing, after deducting listing-related expenses of HK\$25.15 million, were approximately HK\$34.85 million.
 This amount was lower than the estimated net proceeds of approximately HK\$44.5 million, which was based on a mid-point offer price of HK\$0.34 per share, as disclosed in the Prospectus.
 In light of the difference between the actual and estimated amount of the net proceeds, the Group has adjusted the use of net proceeds in the same manner and in the same proportion as shown in the Prospectus: